sgpublic/lombok-plugin-repository/src/main/resources/readme-template/Main_EN.md

 ### Manual installation

-1. Go to the [repository branch](%BRANCH%) of this repository, find the Android Studio version you are using from README.md, and download `lombok-xxxx.x.x.tar.gz`.
+1. Find the version of Android Studio you are using from the table at the end of the current README.md, and download `lombok-xxxx.x.x.zip`.
 2. Go to `File` -> `Settings` -> `Plugins`, click the settings gear icon to the right of `Install`.
 3. Select `Install Plugin from Disk...`.
 4. Select the downloaded `zip` file and click `OK`.